-To estimate the window size parameter L_t that maximizes the response prediction accuracy, we propose the use of the greedy algorithm.
-The greedy algorithm is a problemsolving paradigm where the local optimum choice is made in each stage with the expectation of finding the global optimum solution.
-The optimal variance parameter δ_t is obtained by calculating the prediction for $\delta = \{0.1, ..., 1.0\}$, then taking the variance with the maximum prediction accuracy.
-The process of estimating the window size parameter L_t and variance parameter δ_t with the greedy algorithm is as follows:
+From Fig.4, we can see that the response prediction accuracy at each task is not sorted by the Window Size.
+To estimate the window size parameter L_t that maximizes the response prediction accuracy, we propose the use of the linear search algorithm.
+The linear search algorithm is a method for finding an element within a list.
+It sequentially checks each element of the list until a match is found or the whole list has been searched.
+The optimal variance parameter δ_t is also obtained by linear search algorithm for $\delta =$ $\{0.1, ..., 1.0\}$, then taking the variance with the maximum response prediction accuracy.
+The process of estimating the window size parameter L_t and variance parameter δ_t with the linear search algorithm is shown in Algorithm 2: Algorithm 2 Window Size and Variance Parameter Estimation with Linear Search for i = 0 to I do for l = 2 to I do for \delta \in \{0.1, ..., 1.0\} do